Keshav-Pandey/FEND-Portfolio/README.md

   $> python -m SimpleHTTPServer 8000
   ```

-1. Open a browser and visit localhost:8000
+Open your browser and visit localhost:8000 to check out the website